nv-legate/legate/docs/legate/source/installation.rst

 .. important::

-   Packages are offered for Linux (x86_64 and aarch64) and macOS (aarch64, pip wheels only), supporting Python versions 3.11 to 3.13.
+   Packages are offered for Linux (x86_64 and aarch64), supporting Python versions 3.11 to 3.14, and for macOS (aarch64, pip wheels only), supporting Python versions 3.11 to 3.13.
 Windows is only supported through WSL.

 Nightly top-of-tree builds of Legate are available on a separate channel, `legate-nightly`: